3omdaughh/3omdaughh.github.io/README.md

 - HTML
 - CSS
 - C

-No frameworks or blog services were used to allow instantaneous loading times.
-C program used to create blog posts.
+- Shell

+No frameworks or blogging services were used, ensuring instant loading times.
+A C program was developed for creating blog posts, while a Shell script automates the uploading process.
+As a result, the website is now fully automated, allowing me to quickly write and publish blogs or update content effortlessly, significantly saving time.

 ## Usage
 Feel free to reuse any part of this code for your own projects.
 The source code is meant to be simple and easy to understand, not optimized for reusability.